Guide to a Stealthy - and Successful - Job Search

 You have no guarantee of privacy - even during your "personal time" - at work.
-Your employer may monitor your use of e-mail, your Web surfing habits, and even the voicemail messages left for you, assuming that you aren't an independent contractor using your own assets from your home.
+Your employer may monitor your use of e-mail, your Web surfing habits, and even the voice mail messages left for you, assuming that you aren't an independent contractor using your own assets and working in your home.

 2. Keep a low electronic profile of your job search.